 Cactus Gardens of Lanzarote

-Last, but not least, the weird and wonderful cactus gardens – a spiny wonderland- complete with more windmills.
+Last, but not least, the weird and fascinating cactus gardens - a spiny wonderland - complete with more windmills.
+This was also the work of Manrique, who set out to create attractions that harmonised with the landscape.